higlass/higlass-docker/README.md

 ## Releasing updates

-Travis will push an image to DockerHub on every successful PR run with the name of the branch.
+Travis will push an image to DockerHub on every successful run with the name of the branch.

-If this PR is tagged (ie `git tag v0.0.x && git push origin --tags`), then that version number will also be pushed to DockerHub.
+If it's tagged (ie `git tag v0.0.x && git push origin --tags`), then that version number will be pushed to DockerHub.

 If you want to update `latest`:
 ```